lcbb/athena/README.txt

 ### Restrictions on input files ###

+Only PLY files are accepted.

-PERDIX and METIS expect all inputs to be in the XY plane.
+PERDIX and METIS, the 2D sequence tools, require all input geometry to be in the XY plane with Z=0 for all vertices.
+All other input files will be treated as 3D.

-All tools will reject PLY input files that define a vertex that is not used in at least one polygon.
+All sequence tools will reject PLY input files which define a vertex that is not used in at least one polygon.
+Athena can display such files, but they cannot be processed to generate output files.

 ### Setting up a development environment ###